 If you are short of money but dream of a holiday full of adventure as well as fun on the beach, Albania might be the right option for you.
 Although, maybe not for a long time anymore.
 Here as well the local people have discovered that their most promising asset is the beautiful sea.
 And so, if you want to enjoy virgin beaches that have not yet been occupied by the white bodies of Central European inhabitants and where you still can enjoy calmness and silence, hurry up.

-During our trip we arrived to Albania from Montenegro and along the coast we headed to the south.
+During our trip in 2012 we arrived to Albania from Montenegro and along the coast we headed to the south.
 We reached the boarder to Greece and then turned in order to return via inland.
 When entering the country, we were influenced by the prejudices that are so typical for people from the Central Europe.
 They know only one thing called Albanian – Mafia.
 In fact, people who live in Albania are very favourable, hospitable and openhearted.
 There are beautiful people in a beautiful country.
 Albania received the most pertinent attribute from the Czech travelers Horký and Návala who described their travels in Albania in a book called “Albania – a beauty with a damaged reputation”.
 The country has something to offer to both travelers and vacationers.

 Let’s get started!